jamespfennell/transiter/docs/docs/api.md

 `200 OK`            | Returned if the system already exists, in which case this is a no-op.
 `201 CREATED`       | For synchronous installs, returned if the transit system was successfully installed.
 `202 ACCEPTED`      | For asynchronous installs, returned if the install is successfully triggered.
-`400 BAD REQUEST`   | Returned if the the YAML configuration file cannot be retrieved.
+`400 BAD REQUEST`   | Returned if the YAML configuration file cannot be retrieved.
 For synchronous installs, this code is also returned if there is any kind of install error.

 ### Delete a system